 So here goes.
 Last week, Everett and I were standing in the back yard, patiently waiting for Junior's kindergarten bus to come.
 If you're from Connecticut too, 1) I'm sorry and 2) you know that it was brutally windy all week.

 While we stood there, getting mussed about, this plastic kiddie pool waited right alongside us.

 As soon as I heard the bus I said to Everett, "Let's go get—"

 But I never finished my sentence because the wind picked up the pool and blew it through the air.
 Then it rolled on its side toward Everett, knocked him down, and fell on top of him.

 Of course, I ran to him.
 And then suddenly Junior was at my side, demanding to know what was going on.

 "What happened?
 Mom, what happened?
 What happened, Mom?"

-Everette was upset.
-Junior was upset that Everette was upset.
+Everett was upset.
+Junior was upset that Everett was upset.
 I was upset, too, but I was also incredulous.
 I half expected someone from Parents magazine to emerge from the woods and say, "Fuck with us on your blog, will you?
 I'd think twice about that next time."

 I really did look over my shoulder one too many times.

 After the excitement died down and the kids' tears had been wiped away, I secured the pool with some logs.
 I spent the rest of the afternoon somewhere between bemusement—Really?
 Attacked by a rogue kiddie pool?—and befuddlement.
 You know, I can't believe that days after I bitch about the 'True story' column my kid gets creamed by a rogue kiddie pool and I think to myself, Wow, that would make a really good 'True story'.